miskibin/quickLink/README.md

 ## 🚀 Quick Start

-1. Download from [releases](https://github.com/miskibin/quickLink/releases) and run QuickLink.exe
+1. Download the [latest release](https://github.com/miskibin/quickLink/releases/latest) and run QuickLink.exe
 2. It minimizes to system tray—wait a couple of seconds for startup
 3. Press <kbd>Ctrl+Shift+A</kbd> to open search
 4. Type to find items, press <kbd>Enter</kbd> to execute